Griffith Land & Cattle Co.

 Recent inquiries are advised to watch for email updates just for you.

 Many potential customers often say they want a pup with lots of "drive" or "assertiveness."
-Folks, when they're available at all they're still little young puppies.
+Folks, when they're available at all they're still young little puppies.

-They don't much"assertiveness" or "drive" to talk about yet.
+There isn't much"assertiveness" or "drive" to talk about yet.
 All little puppies care about is getting fed and being loved-up.
 Questions like that are a waste of time.

 They seem to like playing with empty pop-bottles and wiffle-balls too.